JuliaLang/www.julialang.org/drafts/_posts/2013-03-30-julia-tutorial-MIT.md

     - <a href="http://github.com/ViralBShah/">Viral B. Shah</a>
 ---

-We held a two day Julia tutorial at MIT in January 2013.
-MIT Open Courseware and MIT-X graciously provided support for recording of these lectures, so that the wider community can benefit from these sessions.
+We held a two day Julia tutorial at MIT in January 2013, which included 10 sessions.
+[MIT Open Courseware](http://ocw.mit.edu/) and [MIT-X](http://www.mitx.org/) graciously provided support for recording of these lectures, so that the wider Julia community can benefit from these sessions.

 ## Julia Lightning Round ([slides](https://raw.github.com/JuliaLang/julia-tutorial/master/LightningRound/IAP_2013_Lightning.pdf))